tytydraco/yessleep/out/I_work_for_a_delivery_company_which_delivers_human_body_parts_to_random_addresses_Yesterday_there_was_a_package_containing_my_fiances_head.md

 I opened a package.
 It was her.
 My fiance.
 Her decapitated head was lying in the box and next to it was a note.

-“Your next.”
+“You’re next.”
 I screamed.
 I fell backwards.
 I cried.
 I reported it to the police.
 There was no evidence.
 No clues.
 I kept seeing that message over and over in my head.
 I fell into depression.
 I stopped eating completely.

 It’s midnight now.
 I heard a knock at my door two hours ago.
 I didn’t open it.
 I looked through the peep hole and saw a man holding a machete.
 I was scared out of my mind.